 - Always keep the battery charged.
 Storing a discharged battery can cause permanent battery damage. - To charge a sealed-type (MF) battery, a special (constantvoltage) battery charger is required.
 Using a conventional battery charger will damage the battery.
 If you do not have access to a sealed-type (MF) battery charger, have a Yamaha dealer charge your battery.

 - 1. Headlight fuse

 - 2. Signaling system fuse

 - 3. Ignition fuse

-- 4. Radiator fan fuse
+- Radiator fan fuse

-- 5. Backup fuse (odometer and clock)
+- 5. Odometer and clock fuse (backup fuse)

-- 6. Parking lighting fuse
+- 6. Turn signal lights and hazard fuse

-- 7. Spare fuse (\times 3)
+- 7. Spare fuse (× 3)